seanboat/twitter-clone/README.md

 ## Validating the Adapters

-Now that your database adapaters are complete, let's test them!
+Now that your database adapters are complete, let's test them!
 Write a function `testDB()` that validates each adapter by querying your seeded database.
 This will be an asynchronous function that will need to `await` each adapter call.
 For now, `console.log()` each value returned from your adapter calls in the body of the function, and provide a pair of helpful messages to bookend the body of the function, like `testing db!` and `testing complete`.

 ---